Join Our Mailing List Sign Up

 Entrepreneurship offers an opportunity to grow and give back to your community.
-An opportunity we see rising every year in African American and Black-owned businesses.
+An opportunity we see rising every year in small businesses.
 Yet, while entrepreneurship is on the rise, founders still face significant challenges to their growth and profitability.
-Access to capital for African American and Black businesses has worsened since the start of the COVID-19 pandemic, with a study finding that 41% of Black-owned businesses have ceased operations as of April 2020, compared to 17% of White-owned businesses.
-(NBER)

 Bridgette Johnson, owner of Central Café and Juice Bar, experienced these financial barriers firsthand – even before the pandemic.
 Bridgette attempted to secure capital to realize her dream of owning a community food business, “We went to conventional banks and we even went to our credit union asking for a business loan,” she mentioned, “those places will not give you a loan unless you have three years in the business.
 What do new people, [new] entrepreneurs do if they don’t have any money?
 Or for people that have a little bit like we did, to get the project going?”
 Bridgette stated.